 Are you looking for your next travel destination?
 No need to look any further!
 There are so many reasons why you should visit the very popular Thailand.
 The weather, cultural sights, beautiful nature, and very friendly population are just a few examples.
 You can easily travel there by yourself because the country is used to tourists all year round.

 You can plan your itinerary in advance, but you can also explore Thailand without a concrete plan.
 It is advisable to decide in advance which places you do not want to miss.
 In this article we will sum up the best places to visit in Thailand and why you should visit this beautiful country.

 Many travellers start their journey in the capital of Thailand: Bangkok.
 Stay here for at least a few days to admire all the beautiful places in this city.

 Perhaps one of the most famous areas of Thailand is the area around the River Kwai, west of Bangkok.
-This place has a lot of history, the shocking stories behind for example River Kwai is very impressive.
+This place has a lot of history, and the shocking stories behind for example River Kwai, are very impressive.